PlugFox/bloc/packages/bloc_test/README.md

 ---

-A Dart package that makes testing blocs and cubits easy.
+A Dart package that makes testing blocs easy.
 Built to work with [bloc](https://pub.dev/packages/bloc) and [mocktail](https://pub.dev/packages/mocktail).

 **Learn more at [bloclibrary.dev](https://bloclibrary.dev)!**